 Context

 Climate change projections point towards increasingly devastating heatwaves occurring in Africa in the decades to come.
-In cities, exposure to extreme heat is exacerbated by the phenomenon of urban heat islands and poor housing conditions, inducing health and other impacts, and affecting vulnerable population groups in particular.
+In cities, exposure to extreme heat is exacerbated by the phenomenon of urban heat islands and poor housing conditions, impacting health and affecting vulnerable population in particular.
+In Niamey, population projections predict an even bigger urban stress.
+Yet, public and civil actors lack solid and data-driven evidence of the heat trends and climate future.
+The formulation of effective climate resilience measures is strongly hampered by this lack of suitable and accessible urban climate information.

 Digital social innovation